pabloqb2000/js-3D_proyection/README.md

 # js-ui_on_canvas_example
 Here I include an example on how to use the super simple libraries I built using <a href="https://p5js.org/">p5.js</a>.
-I also use this as default proyect.
+I also use this as default project.
 ## URL
-This proyect is hosted by github pages at <a href="https://pabloqb2000.github.io/js-ui_on_canvas_example/">this link</a>.
+This project is hosted by github pages at <a href="https://pabloqb2000.github.io/js-ui_on_canvas_example/">this link</a>.
 # Libraries
 Here I include a little example on how the libraries I built work
 # UI